Ely242/Data-Structures/README.md

 ### trie.h
 This header file contains the declarations for the trie data structure and its associated functions.
 It defines the trie structure and provides the function prototypes for trie operations.

+### list.c
+This file contains the implementation of the linked list data structure in C. It includes functions to initialize a linked list, insert elements into the list and delete elements from the list.

+### list.h
+This header file contains the declarations for the linked list data structure and its associated functions.
+It defines the linked list structure and provides the function prototypes for linked list operations.